sungsoo-ahn/2025/_posts/2025-04-28-the-lottery-llm-hyperthesis.md

-**Recursive and Dynamic Scheduling.** Algorithm 1 can encompass tree-based reasoning methods such as Tree-of-Thought (ToT)<d-cite key="zhoulanguage, yao2024tree"></d-cite>, due to its recursive design that facilitates tree search and allows the branch-or-solve mechanism to be dynamically determined by LLMs.
-Additionally, Algorithm 1 is applicable to graph-based reasoning methods like Graph-of-Thought (GoT)<d-cite key="besta2024graph, luoreasoning, sunthink"></d-cite>, as the interaction between different LLMs and the external memory $\mathcal{M}$ can be conceptualized as a combination in GoT, where outputs from various nodes are integrated to construct the graph structure.
+**Recursive and Dynamic Scheduling.** Algorithm 1 can encompass tree-based reasoning methods such as Tree-of-Thought (ToT)<d-cite key="zhoulanguage, ToT"></d-cite>, due to its recursive design that facilitates tree search and allows the branch-or-solve mechanism to be dynamically determined by LLMs.
+Additionally, Algorithm 1 is applicable to graph-based reasoning methods like Graph-of-Thought (GoT)<d-cite key="GoT, luoreasoning, sunthink"></d-cite>, as the interaction between different LLMs and the external memory $\mathcal{M}$ can be conceptualized as a combination in GoT, where outputs from various nodes are integrated to construct the graph structure.

 <figure style="text-align: center;">
     <img src="{{ 'assets/img/2025-04-28-the-lottery-llm-hyperthesis/graph-structure.png' | relative_url }}" width="400">